 4-minute read

-Quick summary: The rapid rise of ChatGPT is a wakeup call—and an opportunity—for leaders looking to ensure that AI-driven applications are developed responsibly, ethically, and transparently.
+Quick summary: The rapid rise of ChatGPT is a wakeup call—and an opportunity—for leaders to implement AI governance, ensuring that AI-driven applications are developed responsibly, ethically, and transparently.

 Artificial intelligence (AI) has been with us since the 1950s, and even generative AI finds its origins in the earliest chatbots of the 1960s.
-So when ChatGPT burst into the public arena in November 2022, it offered no new technologies; rather, it aggregated long-standing capabilities into a near-irresistible new package—a conversational intelligence tool that any user can access via any browser at no cost.
+So when ChatGPT introduced generative AI into the public arena in November 2022, it offered no new technologies; rather, it aggregated long-standing capabilities into a near-irresistible new package—a conversational intelligence tool that any user can access via any browser at no cost.

-As ChatGPT captured the public imagination, it became clear that this new tool had potential as both a powerful productivity driver and a minefield of risk, particularly now that OpenAI has made the application available to development teams via APIs.
+As ChatGPT and other Gen AI applications captured the public imagination, it became clear that these tools have potential as both powerful productivity drivers and minefields of risk, particularly once OpenAI made the application available to development teams via APIs.

 The disruption that ChatGPT created in the business world points to the larger issue of how organizations can benefit from AI while setting up guardrails against issues such as data privacy breaches and unintentional biases.
 The answer is an effective AI governance program, which enables organizations to bring generative AI programs into the fold of IT and allow usage within carefully designed parameters.